mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Mac OS X - HTOP.md

 ***

-#### A basic install of `htop` (0.8.2.1) courtesy of “AndyA.”
+#### A more up to date version of `htop` (0.8.2.7) with more meter options courtesy of “max-horvath.”

-First clone the sourcecode from AndyA’s `htop` GitHub repository:
+First clone the sourcecode from max-horvath’s `htop-osx` GitHub repository:

-	git clone git://github.com/AndyA/htop-osx.git
+	git clone git@github.com:max-horvath/htop-osx.git

 Now go into the repository directory:

 	cd htop-osx

-Checkout the `osx` branch of the repository like this:
+Run `libtoolize` and `automake -f` like this:

+	libtoolize && automake -f

+Then run `autogen.sh`:

+	./autogen.sh

+Run this `configure` command:

+	./configure

+Once the `configure` process completes, run `make`:

+	make

+Finally install it by running `sudo make install`:

+	sudo make install

+#### A nicer, forked version of `htop` (0.8.2.2) with more meter options courtesy of “stormerider.”

+First clone the sourcecode from stormerider’s `htop-osx` GitHub repository:

-	git checkout osx
+	git clone git://github.com/stormerider/htop-osx.git

+Now go into the repository directory:

+	cd htop-osx

 Set the `CFLAGS` like this: